Irena’s Children: Young Readers Edition

 This Bible study contains three parts.
 Part one explores the power of goodness through the book of Colossians.
 In part two, the author explores love via the story of Ruth.
 Part three teaches about the power of grace through the book of 1 Peter.
 Each part is broken down into sections, one for each chapter.
 Each section contains “bites,” smaller, more focused portions.
 The author suggests completing one bite per sitting.
 Each section closes with a review to complete with a friend or Bible study group.

 I’m not sure why the title says 30 Days.
-I expected the … Continue reading
+I … Continue reading

 Every Falling Star: The True Story of How I Survived and Escaped North Korea